Sanaebadi97/MkTutionClasses/README.md

 It's easy to run classes and students.
 This Project Is Test For Handeling The Schools.I used Kotlin and Firebase , Room , LiveData and etc.

+# Components that are used
+  -Firebase RealTime Database
+  -Firebase Storage
+  -Firebase Push  Notification
+  -Firebase Crashlytics
+  -Firebase Auth(Email and Password)
+  -...

 I hope that it will be useful.
 And Fork it For Development :)